Implement step-up authentication

 argument totrue

 otherwise the MFA screen would detect that the user has already completed basic MFA requirements and would not show the verification screen.
-TheredirectBack
+Set theredirectBack

-since we want to redirect back to the current page after the user has finished setting up the device. - You can also just redirect the user to
+since the intention is to redirect back to the current page after the user has finished setting up the device. - You can also redirect the user to

 /{websiteBasePath}/mfa/totp?setup=true&redirectToPath={currentPath}